Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Evaluations

 \subsection{End-to-end performance}

-We compare the end-to-end performance of Oases with baselines on seven models and two clusters.
-We report the normalized training throughputs in Figure~\ref{fig:throught} and the detailed model settings in Appendix.
+We compare the end-to-end performance of Oases with baselines on seven models and two commodity clusters.
+We report the normalized training throughputs in Fig.~\ref{fig:throught}.

-Oases attains exceptional results for both NVLink 3090 and 3090 cluster, achieving speedups of 1.01--1.31\(\times\) and 1.20--1.48\(\times\) over the best baseline, and up to 1.63\(\times\) and 1.95\(\times\) over Megatron-LM, respectively.
-The smallest speedup is observed for the model with hidden size 1024 on NVLink 3090, where the TMP degree is 2 and communications occur only through NVLink.
+Oases attains expected results for both NVLink 3090 and 3090 cluster, achieving speedups of 1.01--1.31\(\times\) and 1.20--1.48\(\times\) over the best baseline, and up to 1.63\(\times\) and 1.95\(\times\) over Megatron, respectively.
+The smallest speedup is observed for the BERT-large model on NVLink 3090, where the TMP degree is 2 and communications occur only through NVLink.
 The communication performance bottleneck is not obvious under this high bandwidth scenario, as all methods exhibit similar results.
-Alpa slightly outperforms Megatraon-LM in some cases with auto-searched parallel strategies, but Megatron-LM and Alpa present unsatisfactory speeds as they are unable to overlap communications of TMP.
-Though Merak partially overlaps communications and is the best baseline in most cases, Oases can offer more speedups through our fine-grained training schedule and optimized parallel strategy. \citet{wang2022overlap} performs well on smaller models (\(H\leq 4096\)).
+Alpa slightly outperforms Megatraon-LM in some cases with auto-searched parallel strategies, but Megatron and Alpa present unsatisfactory speeds as they are unable to overlap communications of TMP.
+Though Merak partially overlaps communications and is the best baseline in most cases, Oases can offer more speedups through our fine-grained training schedule and optimized parallel strategy.
+Wang et al.~\cite{wang2022overlap} performs well on smaller models (with hidden size \(\leq 4096\)).
 But for larger models with TMP degree 8, which requires inter-node communications, its decoupling increases the number of operations and slows down the training process.
 Oases provides more remarkable speedups on cluster 3090, where communication is a more substantial performance bottleneck.

 Oases can find a more efficient partitioning scheme and effectively support overlapping communication with computation, especially during backpropagation, where the communication volume is reduced and communication could be overlapped with more computation.
+Thus, Oaese effectively accelerates TMP training on commodity GPU servers.